dopeboy/curriculum-2.0/units/3-CSS/lessons/2-pagesStyles/README.md

 ## Check for understanding
 Leave time at the end of class for students to wrap up and ask teachers any questions they may have.

-Students should send you there website.
-Consider leaving time to allow students to webhost.
-A great free webhosting site is www.bitballoon.com.
+##How to Submit
+The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)

 ##Homework
-Students who are not complete with their site by the end of class should complete it at home for homework.
+Students who are not complete with their site by the end of class should complete it at home for homework. **Note: This project can take multiple days of class.
+Adjust schedule as necessary**

 ## After Class